Fresh train drivers’ strike means no services in many areas

 “Operators’ guiding principle is always to make sure they can offer the best, most reliable services possible for their passengers on and around industrial action days, and to do that they need to make careful assessments of their own particular operational circumstances before deciding the best way forward.”

-In relation to the disruption in west London, a Network Rail spokesperson said: “At around 6.10am this morning, a freight train travelling onto the West Ealing goods loop passed a red signal and three wheels of the locomotive came off the tracks.
+In relation to the disruption in west London, a Network Rail spokesperson said: “At around 6.10am this morning, a freight train derailed while travelling into the sidings at West Ealing.

 “There were no injuries and we closed the adjacent lines to assess that it was safe for trains to pass.